charmed-hpc/docs/CONTRIBUTING.md

   that violate this rule.

 * Please __do not__ repost or reopen issues that have been closed.
-Please either submit a new issue or browser through previous issues.
+Please either submit a new issue or browse through previous issues.
   * The maintainers of Charmed HPC's documentation reserve the right to delete issues that violate this rule.